technogodCEO/fibcalc/full-history-and-notes.md

 ## v0.4

-1. added memory functionality taking this program from O(approx 2^n) complexity to 0(n)
+1. Added memory functionality taking this program from O(approx 2^n) complexity to 0(n)
-2. added more error handling functionality so the software doesn't, you know, break.
+2. Added more error handling functionality so the software doesn't, you know, break.

 ## October 16th, 2024

 ### v0.3.2

-1. added error handling for entering fib sequence number
+1. Added error handling for entering fib sequence number

 ## September 23rd, 2024